Nematic spectral signatures of the Hund's metal

-In order to highlight these effects, we focus on two correlated regimes having similar values of $Z_{\mu} \sim 0.3$ in the tetragonal phase (see Table~\ref{table:Z}), but characterized by different values of the Hund's coupling: $J_H =0.05 U$, $U \sim W$ define a ordinary correlated metal, while for $J_H = 0.25 U$, $U \sim W$ for our occupation of four electrons in three orbitals, we are inside the Hund's metal regime.
-The spectra in the tetragonal state for both cases are shown in Fig.~\ref{fig:Spectra}(a,b).
+One of our main goals is to assess the effects of dynamical correlations induced by the Hund's coupling on the spectral properties in the nematic phase.
+In order to highlight these effects, we focus on two correlated regimes having similar values of $Z_{\mu} \sim 0.3$ in the tetragonal phase (see Table~\ref{table:Z}), but characterized by different values of the Hund's coupling: $J_H =0.05 U$, $U \sim W$ define a ordinary correlated metal, while for $J_H = 0.25 U$, $U \sim W$ we are inside the Hund's metal regime.
+The spectra in the tetragonal state for both cases are shown in Fig.~\ref{fig:spectra_nematic}(a,e).
+In order to directly compare the outcome of our calculations with ARPES experiments \cite{Pfau_PRB2021_122, Pfau_PRB2021_FeSe}, we plot the spectral function $A_{\mu}({\bf k}, \omega)$ integrated between the high-symmetry points $\Gamma$-X/Y of the 1Fe-Brillouin Zone, for the $yz/xz$ orbital.

 For small $J_H/U$ we recover the familiar Mott-like behavior where Hubbard bands develop on an energy scale which approaches $U$ in the strong-coupling limit.
-For larger $J_H/U$ we find that the spectral weight reshuffling involves also a significantly smaller energy scale $\simeq U-3J_H$, which emerges as the effective charge-charge repulsion in the Kanamori model \cite{Isidori_PRL2019}.
+For larger $J_H/U$ we find that the spectral weight reshuffling involves also a significantly smaller energy scale $\simeq U-3J_H$, which emerges as the effective charge-charge repulsion in the Kanamori model \cite{Isidori_PRL2019}. \\

-In what follows we show that the Hund's metal state is affected by the nematic ordering in a much more subtle way with respect to the low-$J_H/U$ regime.
+In what follows we anayze the nematic spectra and show that the Hund's metal state is affected by the nematic ordering in a much more subtle way with respect to the low-$J_H/U$ regime.
 To some extent, the main difference with respect to a ordinary correlated metal is that the low-energy scale where the quasiparticles live is not decoupled from the high-energy ($\sim U$) features that evolve into the Hubbard bands.
 In the Hund's metal the spectral weight redistribution due to local interactions accumulates also in a narrower energy window around the Fermi energy \cite{DeMedici_PRB2011, Werner_NatPhys2012, Backes_PRB2015, Stadler_AP2018, Fanfarillo_PRL2020}.
-This feature emerged already as crucial to boost boson-mediated superconductivity in Hund's metal \cite{Fanfarillo_PRL2020} and it is expected to critically affect the interplay between local electronic interactions and other low-energy instabilities including the nematic order.\\
+This feature emerged already as crucial to boost boson-mediated superconductivity in Hund's metal \cite{Fanfarillo_PRL2020} and it is expected to critically affect the interplay between local electronic interactions and other low-energy instabilities including the nematic order.